 This sample demonstrates how to use the JDBC Table Data Construct in a StreamBase module to read from, write to, update, and query an external, persistent JDBC data source.

-Before the sample can run, you must edit the provided
+Before this sample can run, you must:

 In StreamBase Studio, import this sample with the following steps:

 jdbcto narrow the list of options.